Cat and Dog Teeth Cleaning in Sunrise, FL

-At Welleby Veterinary Hospital, we believe that veterinarians and pet owners are jointly responsible for keeping their loved ones as healthy as they can be.
+At Welleby Veterinary Hospital, we believe that the veterinarian and pet owners are jointly responsible for keeping their loved ones as healthy as they can be.
 Your pet’s oral health has been correlated with both improved quality of life and increased longevity.
-Our facility in Sunrise possesses the necessary equipment to improve your pet’s oral hygiene and maintain their dental health.
+Our animal hospital in Sunrise possesses the necessary equipment to improve your pet’s oral hygiene and maintain their dental health with dog and cat teeth cleaning.

 The American Veterinary Dental College lists the most common signs of oral and dental diseases in dogs, cats and exotic mammals as: